 PowerChart Rehabilitation is a true enterprise solution that helps rehabilitation organizations of any size consolidate patient health information into a single person-centered electronic health record.
 Our rehabilitation electronic health record is built on the same Millennium platform that is used by acute care, ambulatory and physician practices across the globe.
 By utilizing an integrated clinical and financial solution, coordinating patient care, communication and collaboration becomes easier for the care team.

 Experience smooth integration between clinical and financial information, including the ability to track insurance authorizations and regulatory documentation compliance.
+Our Revenue Cycle integration helps rehabilitation organizations navigate the billing process with the goal of getting the right claims to the right place at the right time.

 “Some of the reasons to go with Cerner …would be Cerner’s experience with rehabilitation facilities, and their willingness to listen and provide assistance, areas of improvement, areas where we think we can take this to the next level."